 IPNP2015 is a proprietary triple reuptake inhibitor of 5-HT, NA, and DA.
 Initiator has tested IPNP2015 in rodent models of persistent and neuropathic pain.
 IPNP2015 possesses superior antinociceptive efficacy compared with the dual monoamine reuptake inhibitor duloxetine, and it is an attractive new drug candidate for the treatment of chronic pain.
-In preclinical studies, IPNP2015 has shown positive effects in comparison with the drug duloxetine.
+In preclinical studies, IPNP2015 has shown positive effect superior to the drug duloxetine.

 Neuropathic pain is a devastating condition that affects millions of patients globally.
 The market for the symptom was estimated at approximately USD 6.3 billion in 2019 and is expected to increase to approximately USD 10 billion by 2027.
 It is a multifactorial disease where recommended first-line treatments include selected antidepressants (i.e., tricyclic antidepressants and dual serotonin and norepinephrine reuptake inhibitors), calcium channel alpha2-delta ligands (i.e., gabapentin and pregabalin), and lidocaine.
 Opioid analgesics and tramadol are generally recommended as the second line treatment, considered for first-line use in specific clinical circumstances.
 Despite the availability of several different treatment options, less than 50 percent of patients experience meaningful pain relief.
 With the lack of effective treatments, these areas have a large unsatisfied need, creating opportunities to develop new therapies.